Rebuilding Packages

 Modification status

-The automation already ignores Release-only changes, so automatic Fedora updates will continue normally after a rebuild.
+During updates, Release lines are normalized to avoid conflicts, and the automation ignores Release-only changes, so automatic Fedora updates continue normally after a rebuild.

 If you want to explicitly prevent automatic updates (e.g., you’re investigating an issue), you can manually mark the package as modified: